Richie Guerin: Legacy and honors

+Coaching career

+St. Louis / Atlanta Hawks (1964–1972)

 Guerin stayed on as head coach for two more seasons, and Atlanta went 36–46 each year.
 He compiled a 327–291 career coaching record.
-Notably, Guerin was Pete Maravich's first pro head coach during those two seasons.
+Notably, Guerin was Pete Maravich's first pro head coach during those two seasons, and had been responsible for drafting Maravich (third overall) in the 1970 draft (after Maravich had been National College Player of the Year).
+Guerin thought Maravich, who still holds the all-time NCAA scoring record, was as skilled as anyone who ever played.

 Guerin was promoted to general manager on April 24, 1972.
 His successor as head coach was Cotton Fitzsimmons who was appointed just over five weeks later on May 31.
-Guerin was fired on August 4, 1973 despite having four years remaining on a five‐year contract.
+Guerin was fired on August 4, 1973, despite having four years remaining on a five‐year contract.
 Feeling the need for a promoter as general manager, the Hawks replaced Guerin with Pat Williams two days later on August 6.